dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ### 2.3 - Array.map for creating a new array where each element is based off of values from another

-Another way to loop over elements in an array is to use Array.map.
+Another way to loop over elements in an array is to use the [Array.map method](/2020/06/16/js-array-map/) which will also come up a lot in come examples.
 This method works more or less the same way as Array.forEach but with one significant difference.
 That difference is that whatever is returned in the method that is given as an argument this time will become that element in the array.
 Actually the new element will be in a new copy of the array that can then be reassigned to the array or not.
 So in a way the array map method is in line with functional programing in the sense that the array that that the prototype method is called off is not mutated in place.

 ```js
 var arr = [1, 2, 3],